 How can I claim the costs for open access fees?

 Apply to the University to get the fees paid on your behalf from our block grant.
-NEW claims procedure and form since November 2015: Previously your department paid the journal’s invoice and claimed reimbursement from the WT grant to the University.
-From 1st December 2015 onwards, researchers should not pay APCs but should forward the publisher’s APC or article-charges request form for each accepted paper to the Bodleian Libraries for payment instead along with the application form.
-If there is no form, an online link to the publisher’s article-charges request form will suffice.
-The new procedure is intended to simplify the process of getting APCs paid for authors.
-Payment requests should be emailed to firstname.lastname@example.org, or sent in hard copy to Open Access APC forms, Acquisitions Services, Collections and Resource Description (C&RD), Bodleian Libraries, University of Oxford Osney One Building, Osney Mead, Oxford, OX2 0EW.
+Claims procedure and form since November 2015: Researchers should go to our Wellcome block grant page to download an application form, and send it with the publisher’s APC or article-charges request form (or the payment request link from the publisher site) to the Bodleian Libraries APC team for payment – email email@example.com, or in hard copy to Open Access APC forms, Acquisitions Services, Collections and Resource Description (C&RD), Bodleian Libraries, University of Oxford Osney One Building, Osney Mead, Oxford, OX2 0EW.

 Note the WT’s block grant does not cover commissioned (invited) reviews or conference proceedings, or other costs such as page and colour charges.